close

 Words: 1167|Pages: 3|6 min read

-Chomsky uses ethos, pathos, and logos in his argument so he can give evidence, facts, emotions, logic, and credibility to back up his statements so he can persuade his audience.
-Pathos is the emotional appeal and to persuade the audience by using emotions; in this argument Chomsky expresses many emotions like fear, anger, betrayal, empathy, and hope.
-The feeling of anger in this argument also makes him feel betrayal, he is angry about how humans have gained technology and intelligence which is being used against us; Chomsky is terrified and angry how our own intelligence might put an end to mankind as he says, “Modern humans emerged about two hundred thousand years ago.
-They now appear to be engaged in a dedicated effort to confirm Mayr’s thesis — to show that we have perhaps outlived our allotted time on Earth”.
-Chomsky still has somewhat of hope left in him that the world still can be saved and not destroyed by mankind; where he states, “There is also no guarantee that functioning democracy, with an informed and engaged population, would lead to policies that address human needs and concerns, including the concern for survival.
-But that remains our only hope”.
+Chomsky uses ethos, pathos, and logos to provide evidence, emotions, logic, and credibility, persuading his audience effectively.
+Pathos, the emotional appeal, is evident as Chomsky conveys emotions such as fear, anger, betrayal, empathy, and hope.
+His anger stems from the misuse of technology and intelligence against humanity, expressing concern that our own intelligence might lead to our demise: "Modern humans emerged about two hundred thousand years ago.
+They now appear to be engaged in a dedicated effort to confirm Mayr’s thesis — to show that we have perhaps outlived our allotted time on Earth" (Chomsky, 2017).
+Despite this, Chomsky retains hope that humanity can avert self-destruction, stating, "There is also no guarantee that functioning democracy, with an informed and engaged population, would lead to policies that address human needs and concerns, including the concern for survival.
+But that remains our only hope" (Chomsky, 2017).

 Get a custom paper now from our expert writers.